 This policy is freely available from the ACRS website www.acrs.org.au.

-The ACRS collects personal and business information to administer programs for our members, run events, operate our Registered Road Safety Professionals (RRSP) accreditation program, and provide member services and information, including through our associated Chapter bodies.
+The ACRS collects personal and business information to administer programs for our members, run events and provide member services and information, including through our associated Chapter bodies.

 The personal information we collect to run events and provide member services includes names, contact details, year of birth, information that individuals provide about their business operations, and views that individuals provide on policy issues.
 We may also collect bank and credit card details.